 The task has been to facilitate ways to help clients become functioning human beings in intimate relationships and friendships.
-It is very possible the way we react to trauma as babies, infants, children and adults is the imprint of personality acquired in utero through negative and positive imprinting.
-I eventually found that my own disorder and dysfunction pre-dated childhood trauma and the fractal, or pattern of dysfunction came from the pre and prenatal period.
+It is very possible the way we react to trauma as babies, infants, children, and adults is the

+Shirley Ward works as a psychotherapist, lecturer, and educator at the Amethyst Resource for Human Development in Killaloe, County Clare, Ireland.
+She is an International Advisor for APPPAH and on the Editorial Board for Inside Out, the Journal for the Irish Association of Humanistic and Integrative Psychotherapy.
+She may be contacted at 'Amethyst', Ballybroghan, Killaloe, County Clare or shirleyward@eircom.net.
+Visit the Amethyst website at: www.holistic.ie/amethyst aspects of personality acquired in utero through negative and positive imprinting.
+I eventually found that my own disorder and dysfunction predated childhood trauma and the fractal, or pattern of dysfunction, came from the prenatal period.
 The trauma happened before I was born, in the first trimester, during the first three months of life in the womb.
-The effects of this event continued with me in childhood and adulthood until I found the means to experience the primal trauma through emotional feeling, physical sensation and historical memory in order to gradually alleviate the trauma and understand the behaviour associated with it.
+The effects of this event continued with me in childhood and adulthood until I found the means to experience this primal trauma through emotional feeling, physical sensation, and historical memory in order to gradually alleviate the trauma and understand the behavior associated with it.

-Traumas experienced in clients do often come from childhood trauma but many, more than we have ever realized, have their origins in the period of time from birth and intrauterine experiences - and even further back to conception and preconception.
+Traumas experienced by clients do often come from childhood trauma, but many more than we have ever realized have their origins in the period of time from birth, intrauterine experiences, and even further back to conception and preconception.

-It is with this in mind that I attempt to look at the roots of the schizoid personality disorder, with its dysfunctions, and what the major deprivations may be.
-These cause the transmarginal stress, beyond the point of bearing, and dissociation, that may arise during the nine months of gestation in the womb.
-The bigger picture would include other personality disorders relating to paranoia, hysteria, narcissism, anxiety and depression, phobias and addictions.
+It is with this in mind that I attempted to look at the roots of the schizoid personality disorder, with its dysfunctions, and what the major deprivations may be.
+These cause the stress, beyond the point of bearing (trans marginal), and dissociation, both of which may arise during the nine months of gestation in the womb.
+The bigger picture would include other personality disorders relating to paranoia, hysteria, narcissism, anxiety and depression, phobias, and addictions.

 I knew Dr. Frank Lake personally and had the privilege of being around when he was discovering some of his finest work from 1976 to his death in 1982.
 He was the first British psychiatrist to recognize the importance of trauma at birth and before birth in the development of personality.
-During the last thirty years I have attempted to prove, through experiential work and communication with international colleagues, the truth behind his many hypotheses of life in the womb.
-Very real events occur in the pre and perinatal period which relate to dysfunction and deprivation - leading to dysfunctional children and adults.
+During the last thirty years I have attempted to prove, through experiential work and communication with international colleagues, the truth behind his many hypotheses regarding life in the womb.
+Very real events occur in the prenatal and perinatal period which relate to dysfunction and deprivation-leading to dysfunctional children and adults.